smirnovhub/my-mikrotik-scripts/README.md

 ### Sorting

+- **QuickSort**: Perform an iterative quick sort on an array of comparable items using a custom call stack.
+- **QuickSortStr**: Sort an array of strings in ascending lexicographical order using an iterative quick sort algorithm.
 - **RecursiveMergeSort**: Perform merge sort on an array of comparable items.
 - **RecursiveMergeSortStr**: Perform merge sort on an array of strings in ascending lexicographical order.